Are you searching for somewhere spectacular to go hiking near Las Vegas? Calico Basin is just outside of town and is a superb place to hike for free.

-Also along the boardwalk are other things to see.
-There are many informational signs along the way about the birds and education on how the area was formed.
+Along the boardwalk are other things to see.
+There are many informational signs about the birds and education on how the area was formed.

 Rocks are everywhere and range from tiny to gigantic.
 Some of these rocks are great fun for the kids to climb.
 Kids of all ages enjoy climbing rocks, parents too!
 If the rocks are too difficult for your children, just walk a little further until you find some easier ones to climb.

 One fun activity besides hiking is watching rock climbers.
 If you take one of the trails toward the deep red rock in the distance to the north, you will discover beginner rock climbers learning to scale the rock walls.
 Children will be mesmerized to see the climbers work their way up to such heights.
 Plus, it might inspire them to try rock climbing themselves some day!

 There’s also horseback riding nearby and of course if you want to see more majestic rock formations you could head into the official Red Rocks park.

 On the way out to Calico Basin there is an indoor rock climbing gym that you could also visit or you could stop by the Red Rock Casino for a bite to eat.

 A popular attraction nearby is Spring Mountain Ranch State Park.